Particular/docs.particular.net/tutorials/nservicebus-101/lesson-2/tutorial.md

  1. In the **ClientUI** project, create a new class named `PlaceOrderHandler`.
  1. Mark the handler class as public, and implement the `IHandleMessages<PlaceOrder>` interface.
  1. Add a logger instance, which will allow you to take advantage of the same logging system used by NServiceBus.
-This has an important advantage over `Console.WriteLine()`: the messages you write with the logger will be written to the log file in addition to the console.
+This has an important advantage over `Console.WriteLine()`: the entries written with the logger will appear in the log file in addition to the console.
 Use this code to add the logger instance to your handler class:
     ```cs
     static ILog logger = LogManager.GetLogger<PlaceOrderHandler>();
     ```